Utah Music Teachers Association Bylaws

 (B) The President shall review all warrants and, together with the Treasurer, shall

-approve all checks.
-Two signatures shall be required on each check: the Treasurer and
+approve all expenses.
+Two approvals shall be required for each expense: the Treasurer

 (C) The President or alternate shall visit each chapter once during his/her term of